 Travel Breathe Repeat has been nominated for the Liebster Award!
 It’s an award given out to bloggers by bloggers to help newer, smaller blogs (like ours) reach a wider audience.
 “Liebster” means “kindest” in German and is actually one of our favorite words!

 There are some things Liebster Nominees are supposed to do to “accept” the award, all to help blogs grow their following.
-You can read more about the award and the official rules here.

 Thank the person/blog who nominated you